 Gift Shop: The Museum gift shop carries many souvenirs and gift items including books, jewelry, toys, candies, clothing and much more.
 We also offer 10% discount to all our members.

-- Theatre/Multi-purpose room with modern audio-visual equipment, with a sitting capacity of up to 70 people and adaptable for different types of sitting arrangements.
+The Sherman Zavitz Theatre, with modern audio-visual equipment and a sitting capacity of up to 70 people, is adaptable for different types of sitting arrangements.